 - Special diets: make a nut-free salad by omitting the almonds.
 Add half the dried fruit for a streamlined, but still flavorful, salad.

-Other recipes you might like:
+Related recipes you might like:

-Pear Arugula Salad with Honey Dressing
+Pear Arugula Salad

 Ingredients

-- 3 cups arugula, washed and dried
+- 3 cups arugula, rocket, washed and dried

 - 2 tablespoons thinly sliced red onion or shallots

-- 1 pear (I used Bartlett)
+- 1 pear, I used Bartlett

 - 2 medjool dates, chopped into little pieces